toweirdg/tooweirdg/README.md

 ## Hi, I’m Gulshan 👋

 I’m a computer applications student with a strong interest in software engineering and problem-solving.
-I enjoy building small but complete programs that focus on clean logic, readability, and correct handling of edge cases.
+I enjoy building small but complete programs with a focus on clean logic, readable code, and handling edge cases correctly.

 ### 🛠️ Skills
 - C++ (core logic, modular design, expression parsing)